MAgPIE

 HOW TO CONFIGURE

-Model run settings are set in config/default.cfg
+Model run settings are set in config/default.cfg (or another config file of

 the same structure).
 New model scenarios can be created by adding a column to